mvdicarlo/postybirb-plus/README.md

 PR branch is develop.

-Dont forget to `npm run codestyle` before pull request if you haven't installed eslint and prettier extensions!
+Dont forget to `npm run test --prefix electron-app` before pull

+Also run `npm run codestyle` if you haven't installed eslint and prettier extensions!